hugeandbulk/Infinity/oÖo/readme.md

 # oÖo
 a genius software for kids.

+o — you

+Ö — place

+o — home

 **Twenty one**